bioidiap/bob.core/doc/guide.rst

    True

-Distributions skew numbers produced by the RNG so they look like the parameterized distribution.
+Distributions skew numbers produced by the RNG so they look like the parametrized distribution.
 By calling a distribution with an RNG, one effectively generates random numbers:

 .. doctest:: coretest